Roboy/memory/docs/Usage/2_initial_experience.rst

 Available ROS services
 --------------------------------------------------

-create      //create a node
+//create a node
+-create

-update      //add relationships or properties to a node
+//add relationships or properties to a node
+-update

-get         //get infos about nodes or find a node
+//get infos about nodes or find a node
+-get

-remove      //remove properties or relationships of a node
+//remove properties or relationships of a node
+-remove

 Comosition of Memory-ROS messages